<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=400669150353674&amp;ev=PageView&amp;noscript=1">

 Under the Health Insurance Portability and Accountability Act, medical records and other personal health information are confidential, meaning they cannot be shared with anyone, including family members, without written authorization.
 Lack of this information and specific directives could impede decision-making by others when you’re incapacitated or approaching the end of your life.

-Solution to #3
+The Solution to #3

-Check and update your family’s healthcare powers of attorney, living wills and advanced healthcare directives.
+Check and update your family’s healthcare powers of attorney, living wills, and advanced healthcare directives.

 Pitfall #4: Inappropriate Estate Tax Provisions

-Solution to #4
+The Solution to #4

 Pitfall #5: Estate Documents Drafted in a State Where You No Longer Reside